NeowayLabs/gootstrap/README.md

 The **-module** parameter is the name of the Go module exported by your project.
-Even if you are not developing a library this is necessary for imports inside your own project since it defines the module name that you will use to import different packages from your code.
+Even if you are not developing a library this is necessary for imports inside your own project since it defines the full import path that you will use to import different packages inside your own project.

-Previously to Go modules the import path of packages where defined by where they where in the file system, now the module declaration controls how packages inside the module are imported.
+Previously to Go modules the import path of packages where defined by where they where in the file system, now the module declaration controls how packages are imported (their path).
 For more details on how Go modules works check [this](https://blog.golang.org/using-go-modules).

 If you want to explicitly pass the directory where the files